matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 rules of the same kind on different devices.

 A home server may also have server default rules of each kind and in each scope.
-Server default rules are lower priority than user-defined rules in eacgh scope.
+Server default rules are lower priority than user-defined rules in each scope.
 Server defined rules do not have a rule_id except when it is necessary to derive the function of the rule (ie. in room and sender rules).
 Server default rules have an attribute, "default" set to true.